-Director of Commercial and Economic Growth
+Executive Director of Economic and Commercial Growth

 - 1. Where appropriate, to appoint a competent person to be the CDM Coordinator under the Construction (Design and Management) Regulations 2007. - 2.
 To assign leases. - 3.
 To agree and sign Licences and Wayleaves affecting Council land. - 4.
-To enter into Agreements relating to the adoption of sewers. - 5.
-To terminate leases and licenses, including issuing Notices to Quit and Notices under the provisions of the Landlord and Tenant Act 1954, where possession is required by the Council for an approved purpose. - 6.
-To take all such action and proceedings and to sign all such directions, notices, applications or other process in relation to obtaining possession of any part of the Council's land holding from unauthorised campers, travellers and other trespassers as deemed to be necessary and appropriate on behalf of the Council. - 7.
-To deal with all enquiries for the disposal of small areas of land or rights over land, subject to the following conditions being satisfied - - (a) the affected land is deemed to be surplus to the Council's requirements - (b) and, for sales, can be disposed of in one transaction or one series of transactions; - (c) there is the prospect of generating some income or some other tangible benefit to the Council such as no further management or maintenance of the land: and - (d) there are no potential long-term management problems or legal encumbrance associated with the sale or grant which would negate the value of (b). - 8.
-To approve miscellaneous short-term lettings. - 9.
-To negotiate terms to take a lease or licence or to acquire the freehold of land or premises where a service need has been identified and budgetary provision made. - 10.
-Making funding bids to various public sector bodies. - 11.
-Developing funding strategies for strategic growth projects utilising council funding and assets. - 12.
+To terminate leases and licenses, including issuing Notices to Quit and Notices under the provisions of the Landlord and Tenant Act 1954, where possession is required by the Council for an approved purpose. - 5.
+To take all such action and proceedings and to sign all such directions, notices, applications or other process in relation to obtaining possession of any part of the Council's land holding from unauthorised campers, travellers and other trespassers as deemed to be necessary and appropriate on behalf of the Council. - 6.
+To deal with all enquiries for the disposal of small areas of land or rights over land, subject to the following conditions being satisfied - - (a) the affected land is deemed to be surplus to the Council's requirements - (b) and, for sales, can be disposed of in one transaction or one series of transactions: - (c) there is the prospect of generating some income or some other tangible benefit to the Council such as no further management or maintenance of the land; and - (d) there are no potential long-term management problems or legal encumbrance associated with the sale or grant which would negate the value of (b). - 7.
+To approve miscellaneous short-term lettings. - 8.
+To negotiate terms to take a lease or licence or to acquire the freehold of land or premises where a service need has been identified and budgetary provision made. - 9.
+Making funding bids to various public sector bodies. - 10.
+Developing funding strategies for strategic growth projects utilising council funding and assets. - 11.
 Working up commercial relationships with the private sector to deliver social and economic return.

-- 13. Seeking appropriate levels of commercial return to the council from the above. - 14.
-Implementing WLDC capital programmes and delivering projects and programmes with grant funds. - 15.
+- 12. Seeking appropriate levels of commercial return to the council from the above. - 13.
+Implementing WLDC capital programmes and delivering projects and programmes with grant funds. - 14.
 Acting as accountable body for the above.